Doxifluridine

-Doxifluridine is a second generation nucleoside analog prodrug developed by Roche and used as a cytostatic agent in chemotherapy in several Asian countries including China and South Korea.
+Doxifluridine (5'-deoxy-5-fluorouridine) is a second generation nucleoside analog prodrug developed by Roche and used as a cytostatic agent in chemotherapy in several Asian countries including China and South Korea.
 Doxifluridine is not FDA-approved for use in the USA.
 It is currently being evaluated in several clinical trials as a stand-alone or combination therapy treatment.

 Biology

-5-fluorouracil (5-FU), the nucleobase of doxifluridine, is currently an FDA-approved antimetabolite.
+5-Fluorouracil (5-FU), the nucleobase of doxifluridine, is currently an FDA-approved antimetabolite.
 5-FU is normally administered intravenously to prevent its degradation by dihydropyrimidine dehydrogenase in the gut wall.
-Doxifluridine (5´-deoxy-5-fluorouridine) is a fluoropyrimidine derivative of 5-FU, thus a second-generation nucleoside prodrug.
+Doxifluridine is a fluoropyrimidine derivative of 5-FU, thus a second-generation nucleoside prodrug.
 Doxifluridine was designed to improve oral bioavailability in order to avoid dihydropyrimidine dehydrogenase degradation in the digestive system.